Diversity & Inclusion

 The Graduate School Diversity Advisory Council (GS-DAC), comprised of graduate students as well as faculty members, meets regularly throughout the academic year to identify issues, needs, and concerns related to promoting diversity and inclusion among graduate students and to plan diversity-related events and opportunities designed to foster these principles among the Cornell graduate community.

-Cornell’s transformative diversity and inclusion framework, Toward New Destinations, provides a broad institutional structure for asserting the centrality of diversity and inclusion to the university’s values and excellence.
+Cornell’s transformative diversity and inclusion framework, Belonging at Cornell, provides a broad institutional structure for asserting the centrality of diversity and inclusion to the university’s values and excellence.
 Cornell’s diversity and inclusion framework is based on the recognition that education, research, knowledge production, and operational and academic pursuits are enhanced through full and reciprocal engagement among diverse perspectives, life experiences, and modes of knowledge creation and interpretation.

 Reporting, understanding, and preventing unacceptable behaviors such as bias, sexual misconduct, and hazing are essential to maintaining our caring community.
 Cornell offers various avenues for reporting these incidents as well as receiving confidential care and support if you need it.

 The Graduate School Office of Inclusion & Student Engagement acknowledges that the land upon which our university operates is the traditional homeland of the Cayuga Nation, one of the six nations of the Haudenosaunee Confederacy.
 We are grateful for the ability to organize here and wish to extend our respect to the people and elders of the Cayuga Nation.